Heat Pump Rebates for Your Home

 Preliminary Step 1: To be eligible for a rebate, heat pump projects require a quality assurance (QA) check by Abode Energy Management.
 After the installation is complete, your contractor must submit the online Installation Quality Assurance (QA) Form to Abode, found at the following links for air-source or ground-source heat pumps.
 The quality assurance check may include an on-site inspection, if necessary.
 Once the project has received its quality assurance approval, Abode will submit the QA documentation to CMLP on your behalf, and will send an email confirmation to you and your contractor.

 - The project electrician must apply for a Town electrical permit before work begins, and schedule an electrical inspection after the work is done.
+The Town of Concord electrical inspector must have inspected and approved the heat pump installation.

 - If the project requires sheet metal ducting work that goes beyond minor repairs, a sheet metal permit must be obtained for the project.
 Examples of projects that require a sheet metal permit include installation of new ducting or replacement, significant repairs or changes to existing ducting.
 The Town of Concord's inspector must have inspected and approved the sheet metal work.

-Payment of rebates is contingent upon verification by CMLP that Town records show the appropriate inspection approvals for the project..
+Payment of rebates is contingent upon verification by CMLP that Town records show the appropriate inspection approvals for the project.
 Find out more about permits and inspections in the Quality Assurance section on this page.
 The Building Department's contact information and hours are here.

 Rebate Application Step: Access the rebate application at the button below, and complete it with assistance from your installer or CMLP Energy Specialist Pamela Cady (pcady@concordma.gov or 978-318-3149).
 If you are working with a heating/cooling coach, they may be able to help you as well.
 Upload the following documents with the rebate application.